How to Check Chrome Download History on Mobile & Desktop 2025

 Step 1: Open Google Chrome

-Step 2: Access the Download Section
+Step 2: Go to Download Section

-Step 3: Review Your Download History
+Step 3: Check Your Download History

 Step 4: Re-download or Delete Files